Friday, November 25, 2016

 Ghostly brides.
 Half-faced children.
 Phantom cowboys.
 Gentlemen apparitions in formal wear.

-Ladies in flower bedecked headdresses and jeweled Catrina makeup – all gathered in centro for a relatively new event on Isla Mujeres, the Parade of Silence paying tribute to the souls of the departed.
+Ladies in flower bedecked headdresses and jeweled Catrina makeup all gathered in Centro for a relatively new event on Isla Mujeres, the Parade of Silence, paying tribute to the souls of the departed.

 Ru Perez Director Casa de la Cultura, on right

 Six o’clock Mexican time: más o menos.
-In this case the event was surprisingly not too far off schedule, starting at six-thirty.
+In this case, the event was surprisingly not too far off schedule, starting at six-thirty.

 A group from our neighbourhood agreed we would meet downtown, watch the parade, and then go out for a light dinner.
-It should be easy for seven people to meet up on a five mile long island…wouldn’t you think?

-However by the time I had snapped nearly a hundred photographs and the procession had passed us by, we realized that four of our friends had still not arrived.
-We did see several other well-known locals who were enjoying the spectacle, relaxing street-side in the various bars and restaurants that line Hidalgo Avenue.
+However, by the time I had snapped nearly a hundred photographs and the procession had passed us by, we realized that four of our friends had still not arrived.

-Lawrie and his sister Linda Grierson decided that they would head to The Reef, where the group had planned to pop in for a drink with our favourite island bar-tender, Freddy Medina.
-In the meantime I scouted around Hidalgo Avenue for the others.
+Lawrie and his sister Linda decided that they would head to The Reef, where the group had planned to pop in for a drink with our favourite island bar-tender, Freddy Medina.

 It turns out they waited twenty minutes for a taxi, not wanting to risk the new Breathalyzer sobriety roadblocks that were initiated a week ago.